ucrdatacenter/ucrdatacenter.github.io/courses/SCIBIOM303/workshop2.md

     ## Multiple R-squared:  0.6193, Adjusted R-squared:  0.6161
     ## F-statistic:   192 on 1 and 118 DF,  p-value: < 2.2e-16

-The results show that R-squared = 0.6193; this means that about 61.93% of the variability in HSAD is explained by Tempmax.
-This indicates a moderate to strong positive relationship between temperature and heat stroke-related ambulance dispatches.
+The R-squared value of 0.6193 indicates that about 61.93% of the variability in ambulance dispatches can be explained by the maximum temperature.
+This suggests a strong positive relationship between HSAD and temperature.

-# Comparing two prefectures
+# Comparing Two Prefectures

-Now we can compare the relationship in two prefectures in the same year.
+Next, we will compare the relationship between temperature and ambulance dispatches in Hiroshima and Kyoto in 2015 using a line graph.
-We can choose Hiroshima and Kyoto in 2015.
-We can do this by creating a pipeline using our merged data set.
-We filter for the two prefectures and the year, and then we make a line graph using geom_smooth().

 ``` r
 merged |>